PROCEDURES AND ORDERS FOR JUDGE DANIEL P. COLLINS.

 - 2.3 Obtaining Hearing Dates

-Upon the filing of a motion/application in an ECF case counsel may contact Courtroom Deputy Rhonda Vaughan at mail to: mail to: email@example.com to obtain a hearing date, the request for hearing must be accompanied with a copy of the "ECF Filing Receipt."
-When counsel notices the hearing a copy of the hearing notice or filing receipt must be provided to the Courtroom Deputy for her review so she can make sure the date and time is correct.
+Upon the filing of a motion/application in an ECF case counsel may contact Courtroom Deputy Rhonda Vaughan at mail to: mail to: firstname.lastname@example.org to obtain a hearing date, the request for hearing must be accompanied with a copy of the "ECF Filing Receipt."
+When counsel notices the hearing a copy of the hearing notice or filing receipt must be provided to the Courtroom Deputy for review to insure the date and time is correct.

 - Hearing Dates for Chapter 13 Trustee's Motions for Status Hearings: